Model-based clustering via linear cluster-weighted models: Applications to real data

 \subsubsection{First scenario: HEIGHT and WEIGHT}

 \figurename~\ref{fig:WEIGHTandHEIGHT} concerns the observed labeled data.
 This graphical representation will be simply referred to as the CW-plot.

-The top of \figurename~\ref{fig:WEIGHTandHEIGHT} includes a barplot of the HEIGHT variable, including the overall empirical marginal density as well as the empirical marginal densities for $G_M$ and $G_F$; bars are color-coded, using a gray scale, according to the GENDER variable.
+The top of \figurename~\ref{fig:WEIGHTandHEIGHT} displays a bar plot of the HEIGHT variable, including the overall empirical marginal density as well as the empirical marginal densities, for $G_M$ and $G_F$, weighted according to their sizes; bars are color-coded, using a gray scale, with respect to the GENDER variable.
 We remark that many students tend to approximate their height to ``classical'' values, such as 155, 160, 170, 175, and so on.
 For classification purposes, the variable HEIGHT separates the two groups quite well.
 The bottom of \figurename~\ref{fig:WEIGHTandHEIGHT} is a scatter plot of HEIGHT and WEIGHT, where male and female students are labeled with $\mathsf{M}$ and $\mathsf{F}$, respectively.
-We give the isodensities of a bivariate normal kernel estimator as computed by the function \texttt{bkde2D} of the \texttt{R}-package \texttt{KernSmooth} \citep[see, e.g.,][]{Wand:Jone:Kern:1995}.
-The plot also shows the functional dependence of WEIGHT on HEIGHT separately for $G_M$ and $G_F$; the solid lines concern the linear regression models while the dashed ones arise from a locally-weighted polynomial regression computed using the \texttt{lowess} function of the \texttt{R}-package \texttt{stats} \citep[see][for details]{Clev:Robu:1979}.
+We give the isodensities of a bivariate normal kernel estimator as computed by the function \texttt{bkde2D} of the R-package \texttt{KernSmooth} \citep[see, e.g.,][]{Wand:Jone:Kern:1995}.
+The plot also shows the functional dependence of WEIGHT on HEIGHT separately for $G_M$ and $G_F$; the solid lines concern the linear regression models while the dashed ones arise from a locally-weighted polynomial regression computed using the \texttt{lowess} function of the R-package \texttt{stats} \citep[see][for details]{Clev:Robu:1979}.
 A simple visual comparison between solid and dashed lines justifies the linearity assumption of WEIGHT on HEIGHT, underlying the linear CWMs of the proposed family.
 Moreover, the regression lines in \figurename~\ref{fig:WEIGHTandHEIGHT} seem to indicate that these models have the same parameters in $G_M$ and $G_F$.
-This conjecture is also statistically confirmed: \begin{enumerate} \item the $t$-test for equal slopes provides a $p$-value of 0.147, \item the $t$-test for equal intercepts provides a $p$-value of 0.364, and \item the F-test of homoscedasticity of residuals in the two groups provides a $p$-value of 0.992. \end{enumerate}
+In these terms note also that: \begin{enumerate} \item the $t$-test for equal slopes provides a $p$-value of 0.147, \item the $t$-test for equal intercepts provides a $p$-value of 0.364, and \item the F-test of homoscedasticity of residuals in the two groups provides a $p$-value of 0.992. \end{enumerate}

 Now, let us ignore the true classification induced by GENDER and fit the data according to the linear CWMs in \tablename~\ref{tab:parsimonious models} by using the true value $G=2$. \tablename~\ref{tab:scenario 1 - IC criteria} lists the values of the BIC, ICL, and ARI for the twelve models.